Do you struggle with blogging consistently?

 Step 3: Use the Pomodoro technique to complete your action item

 I’m not a big fan of productivity hacks and gimmicks, but if 2 million people use one technique, there’s gotta be something to it.
-The Pomodoro Technique is as simple as cutting your workload into 25 minute segments with 5 minute breaks between them.
-You set a timer for 25 minutes, work on a single task, then set it again to 5 minutes in which you do something completely unrelated to work (stretching, push ups, collecting dog poop in the yard, jumping jacks, cleaning dishes, eating a cookie).
+The Pomodoro Technique is as simple as cutting your workload into 25-minute segments with 5-minute breaks between them.
+You set a timer for 25 minutes, work on a single task, then set it again to 5 minutes in which you do something completely unrelated to work (stretching, push-ups, collecting dog poop in the yard, jumping jacks, cleaning dishes, eating a cookie).
 Rinse and repeat and you’ll stay fresh longer.
 Remember your goal?
 Blogging daily, consistently?
-With the help of the Pomodoro technique you can knock out your action item first thing in the morning.
+With the help of the Pomodoro technique, you can knock out your action item first thing in the morning.
 That’s also why none of the items on your loop list should take longer than 25 minutes.
 I’ll show you how to do it (no, you don’t need to buy a tomato-shaped timer first): Fire up your laptop.
 Start a staring contest with Stickies. (damn this thing is tough) Lose after 5 seconds.
 Open Google.
 Type in “set timer 25 minutes”.
 Hit enter. (didn’t think it was that easy, did you?)
 Open a Google Doc or your writing software.
 And write away!
 Note: You might have to change your Google language settings to English, as this doesn’t work when you type in English, but your language is set to German, for example.
-25 minutes later you’ll have taken the single biggest step to become more successful at blogging.
+25 minutes later you’ll have taken the single biggest step to becoming more successful at blogging.
 No matter what the rest of the day brings, you’ve now got a daily blogging habit going for you.

 How can you start your daily blogging habit right now?

 - Commit to creating a daily habit on coach.me (optional: hire Cecily for extra accountability)